What Is a Nursing Home Abuse Lawyer?

 The cost of a nursing home abuse lawyer is highly variable, and lawyers can structure their fees in a variety of ways.
 Ask a lawyer how much their services will cost before you agree to work with them.

-Remember that you shouldn’t have to pay any money upfront in order to work with a good nursing home abuse lawyer.
+Remember, that you shouldn’t have to pay any money upfront in order to work with a good nursing home abuse lawyer.
 Be sure your lawyer offers a free consultation.

 What is the average cost for a lawyer fee for a nursing home abuse case?

 Lawyer fees for nursing home abuse cases can vary widely depending on location and the lawyer’s level of experience.
-Hourly rates range from $150-400 per hour, which can make going to trial far more costly than settling out of court, as trials regularly take over 50 to 60 hours.
+Hourly rates range from $150 to $400 per hour.
+This can result in a trial being more costly than settling out of court, as trials can take over 50 to 60 hours.

 When can you sue a nursing home?